jaygarcia/network-rgb-matrix-display-original/md/How_it_works.md

 This example works similarly to the the Client to Server communication explanation above, except for each Strip, an instance of the `SegmentClient` is instantiated, each with a specific target `Server` in mind.

+# Examples in action
+At the time of this writing, there is one [simple client example](../client/examples/simple.cpp) simply fills the displays with slid transitioning colors as a demonstration of execution.

+Other examples include our [LaiNES emulator](https://github.com/jaygarcia/LaiNES-with-network-display) offline work.
+To get this to run, you'll need to replicate the [complex hardware setup](https://github.com/jaygarcia/LaiNES-with-network-display/md/Hardware.md).

 ## Panel data wiring guide